rec/gitz/doc/README.rst

   Delete one or more branches locally and on all remotes

 `git-fresh <git-fresh.rst>`_
-  Create and push fresh branches from a reference branch
+  Create and push one or more fresh branches

 `git-gitz <git-gitz.rst>`_
   Print information about the gitz environment